Loading...

 Vehicle Registration

-All vehicles parked The Claremont Colleges must display a current parking permit or guest parking permit.
-Students, faculty, and staff can create their vehicle registration account at The Claremont Colleges Vehicle Registration.
-When creating an account, if your ID number begins with a zero (0), do not enter the zero.
-Do not include the dash (-) or number after the dash.
-Once the account is created, please visit the Campus Safety Office during the hours of 8:00am – 5:00pm to register your vehicle your vehicle and obtain a parking permit.
-You will need to show your Claremont Colleges ID Card, Driver’s License, and the vehicle’s DMV registration.
-A vehicle is not registered until a parking permit has been issued by Campus Safety.
+Once your account is created, please visit the Campus Safety office Monday through Friday, between 8:00 AM – 5:00 PM, to register your vehicle and obtain a parking permit.
+You will need to present your Claremont Colleges ID Card, driver’s license, and the vehicle’s DMV registration.
+Your vehicle is not registered until a parking permit has been issued by Campus Safety.

 Appealing A Citation

-If you disagree with your parking citation you have the option to submit an appeal within 10 days of receiving the citation.
+If you disagree with your parking citation, you can submit an appeal within 10 days of the issuance date.
 The Traffic Appeals Committee will review your appeal and all related documents.
-Please utilize our online form, which you can access through the provided link below.
+To submit your appeal, please use our online form, which can be accessed through the link below.

 Parking Citation Appeal Form